pmonterde/pmonterde.github.io/aboutme.md

 subtitle: A brief personal description
 ---

-My name is Pol Monterde, I am from Badalona and I love learning new skills.
-Have a look at my background below!
+My name is Pol Monterde, I am from Badalona and I love data!
+Have a look at my background below.

 ### Education